kux/django-cms-roles/README.md

 and django groups.
 The number of auto generated global page permissions and django groups is equal to the ```number of roles * number of sites```.
-These auto generated groups and global page permissions are hidden from the admin interface so that users don't accidentally change them causing them to become out of sync.
+These auto generated groups and global page permissions are hidden from the admin interface so that users don't accidentally change them thus causing them to become out of sync.

-A Role objects maintains the auto generated global page permissions and django groups in the sense
+A Role objects maintains the auto generated global page permissions and django groups by doing the following:
-that:
 * whenever a new site is added the a site specific django group and global page permission for each role will be auto created
 * when a new role is added, a site specific django group and global page permission